 So instead of sticking my finger with a needle every fifteen minutes after a meal to accurately track my sugar levels, this app did all the work for me!
 Except for eating, I got to do that all on my own.

 Would I order one again, or sign up for monthly delivery?
-If I were diabetic I think I would.
+If I were diabetic, absolutely.
 I would imagine seeing the real time numbers showing how my diet alters my blood sugar levels, and exactly how high or low my glucose is would be virtually priceless.

 For someone who is either significantly overweight or diabetic it may be as simple as eating only food that keep blood sugar levels low and manageable.

 I have a few pounds I’d like to lose, but as fun as cool as this device is, I don’t think it would be very helpful for that purpose, for me.
 I am fully capable of eating too much while still keeping my blood sugar levels down, so it was really a fun experimentation into learning more about myself and how my body functions.
-Maybe something I’m willing to try once or twice a year, like a physical, but not something I need on my body every day of every week.
+Probably even something I’d like to try once or twice a year, like a physical, but not something I need on my body every day of every week.